 Are Foreclosures Good Deals?

+What is a foreclosed home's condition?
 It's important to remember that foreclosures usually happen when homeowners fall on hard times, and many foreclosures can drag on for months before the occupants are evicted.
 During that time, home maintenance and upgrades are usually put on hold.
 By the time they are sold, many foreclosed homes are in a state of advanced disrepair.

-High repair costs can negate the savings that comes from buying a foreclosure home, especially because most foreclosed properties are sold as-is.
+High repair costs can negate the savings that come from buying a foreclosure home, especially because most foreclosed properties are sold as-is.
 As a home buyer, you'll need to know exactly what kind of repairs to expect after purchase, and what the cost of the repairs will be.
 Have the home inspected by a capable home inspector, and have all your repairs priced by contractors.